 How do I know if my master is good?

 Great question!
 Try it out on different speakers, and in different listening environments.
 Your car stereo, your phone, laptop speakers, a soundbar.
 Can you hear everything clearly?
 Does anything jump out at you?
 Ultimately, the more you practice mastering the better you'll become at it.

-Should you use a limited before mastering?
+Should you use a limiter before mastering?

 Definitely not!
 Leave any processing on the entire mix for the mastering stage.
-Feel free to use a little compression and eq on auxiliary channels (for instance a drum bus) to tighten things up, but leave the output channel empty of any plugins.
+Feel free to use a little compression and EQ on auxiliary channels (for instance a drum bus) to tighten things up, but leave the output channel empty of any plugins.

 How much headroom should I leave for mastering?